berylliumsec/nebula/README.md

 **NMAP**:
 - do OS detection of list of hosts in file.txt
-- do a Maimon scan and OS detection on 192.168.1.1
+- discover vulnerabilities on port 80 on 192.168.1.1
 - do a ping scan on random targets in 192.168.1.0/24 and exclude host 192.168.1.9

 **CRACKMAPEXEC**:

 - enumerate users on 192.168.1.1 using a null session
 - show disks on 192.168.1.0/24 using username nebula and password joey
 - check 192.168.1.1 for unconstrained delegation using a null username and password